Trần Ngọc Châu: In the legislature

 Châu carefully steered a political course, navigating by his moderate Buddhist values.
 He maintained his southern Catholic support, part of his rural constituency; he also appealed to urban nationalists.
 The street power of the Buddhist struggle movement, whose leaders had successfully organized radical activists in the major demonstrations of 1963 and 1966, had collapsed.
 Yet many other Buddhists were elected in 1967, and prominent Buddhists supported Châu's legislative role.
 Among the various groups of deputies, Châu eventually became a member of the Thống Nhất ("Unification bloc").
 Professor Goodman described it as "left of center" yet nationalist, associated with Buddhist issues, and "ideologically moderate".
 The legislative blocs, however, were fluid; "the efficiency of blocs, as measured by their cohesion, appeared linked not to their rigidity but to the level of cooperation achieved among them."

 The violent Tet Offensive of January 1968 suddenly interrupted the politics of South Vietnam.
-President Thiệu requested the legislature to grant him emergency powers, but Châu speaking for many deputies "declared that the executive already had sufficient powers to cope... and suggested that the present burden be shared between both branches".
+Thiệu requested the legislature to grant him emergency powers, but Châu speaking for many deputies "declared that the executive already had sufficient powers to cope... and suggested that the present burden be shared between both branches".
 The Assembly voted 85 to 10 against the grant.

 Tet also sparked new calls for a national draft.
 In the back and forth with legislators, the pro-Army government of former generals criticized its civilian political opponents for their alleged avoidance of military service.
 These liberals then countered by charging that the sons of senior Army officers were currently themselves dodging service; names were named.
 Châu listened, at first sharply resenting such urban liberals as Ngô Cong Đức.
 Yet, as he heard the critics charge the highly politicized, coup-prone Army with malfeasance, it resonated with his own experience.
 In part the military was "corrupt and incompetent".
 It often based "promotions on favoritism rather than merit" which weakened the Army and "made it easy for the Communists to spread their message".
 Gradually Châu realized that these civilian politicians "formed the most active group of Southerners opposed to the government's abuse of power" and that he shared their "fight for reform".